-The Spec Ops team is a set of five elite players that are hand picked by the general prior to the start of the game or half.
+The Spec Ops team is a set of five players that are hand picked prior to the start of the game or half.
 These players have a huge advantage as they are allowed to start the game in their home castle.
-Spec Ops players must hold their castle and are not allowed to leave it until relieved by their general.
 When eliminated Spec Ops players respawn as normal.
-If you want to play this role, approach your general prior to game start!

-The Lone Sniper is a single player that is hand picked by the general prior to the start of the game or half.
-This player has a huge advantage as they are allowed to start in their color castle.
-The Lone Sniper role requires special equipment including a mag fed marker that is shooting FSR rounds.
-The Lone Sniper is allowed to leave their castle upon the start of the game.
-If you want to play this role, approach your general prior to game start!
+The Lone Sniper is a single player that is hand picked prior to the start of the game or half.
+This player has a huge advantage as they are allowed to start in their home castle.
+The Lone Sniper role requires special equipment such as a magfed paintball gun, pump paintball gun, or stock class paintball gun.
+When Lone Sniper paintball players are eliminated they respawn as normal.

-There are 3 domination style flags throughout the park.
+There are five domination style flags throughout the paintball park.
 Flip your team’s color up to take control of that area and score one point.
 Points are only awarded every hour, on the hour.
 That means when the clock turns from 11:59 to Noon, whatever team color is showing scores one point!
-The second way to score points is by eliminating the general.
-Eliminate the general and you score 1 point!
-The last way to score is by winning the final battle.
-The final battle is worth 2 points!
+The second way to score points is by find treasures hidden around the park.
+Players should follow all treasure instructions and return them to the front.
+The last and final way to score is by winning the final battle.
+The final battle is worth three points!

 Player must sit 15 mins.
 Minor Penalties include: Swearing, bringing tools onto the field, blind firing, and barrel bag violations.